CyberT33N/ebay-scrap-bot/README.md

 <br />

-# Install
+# *Install*
-Run this file for creating your Database and import Collection at your MongoDB Server:
+Run this script for creating your Database and **import** Collection at your MongoDB Server:
 ```bash
 MongoDB - Import DB.bat / .sh
 ```

 <br />
 <br />
-For default we use localhost MongoDB which is already set at your config.json file.
+For default we use localhost MongoDB which is already set at your **./admin/config.json** file.
 So you don´t have to change anything in this case.

 <br />
 <br />
-Your import collection contains the search URLS like as example:<br />
+Your import collection contains all search URLS like as example:<br />
 - https://www.ebay.de/sch/i.html?_from=R40&_nkw=metall+bett&_sacat=0&LH_TitleDesc=0&Farbe=Schwarz&rt=nc&Liegefl%25C3%25A4che=Doppelbett&_dcat=175758

 <br />
 <br />
-Import any search URLS you want to your import collection and make sure they are flagged as used=0
+Import a list of search URLS to your import collection and make sure they are flagged as **used = 0**

 <br /><br />That´s it!
 Now run your bot with: